-In accordance with the Drug-Free Schools and Communities Act (DFSCA), Public Law 101-226, as articulated in the Education Department General Administrative Regulations (EDGAR) Part 86 - Drug and Alcohol Abuse Prevention, UMGC has prepared this Biennial Review of its Alcohol and other Drugs Prevention Program (AOD Prevention Program) for the period of January 1, 2019 - December 31, 2020.
+In accordance with the Drug-Free Schools and Communities Act (DFSCA), Public Law 101-226, as articulated in the Education Department General Administrative Regulations (EDGAR) Part 86 - Drug and Alcohol Abuse Prevention, the University of Maryland Global Campus ("UMGC") has prepared this biennial review of its Alcohol and Other Drugs Prevention Program ("AOD Prevention Program") for the period of January 1, 2021 - December 31, 2022.

-University stakeholders from the various departments responsible for aspects of the UMGC's alcohol and drug related policies and processes contributed to this AOD Prevention Program Biennial Review.
-The purpose of this review is to provide important information about UMGC's AOD Prevention Program and ensure consistent enforcement of disciplinary sanctions for violations of applicable UMGC and/or USM policies.
+This report was created with information provided by UMGC stakeholders within departments responsible for the implementation of the AOD Prevention Program and any related policies.
+The purpose of this review is to determine the effectiveness of and implement relevant changes to UMGC's AOD Prevention Program and to ensure consistent enforcement of disciplinary sanctions for violations of applicable UMGC and/or University System of Maryland ("USM") policies.

-I. ABOUT UMGC
+ABOUT UMGC